Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

 where

 Set

 $e_{it}\overset{iid}{\sim} N(0,1) \text{ or } t(3),$ and set

-{Results for $\tau = 0.5$ are reported in Table~\ref{tab:model3a}, corresponding results for $\tau=0.7$ are deferred to Table~\ref{tab:model3b} in the online supplement.} Similar to Model 1, the proposed method has the best performance with respect to perfect and average match.
-The method of~\cite{zhang2019} outperforms both methods that do not take into account variance information.
+Results for $\tau = 0.5$ are reported in Table~\ref{tab:model2a}.
+The results are fairly similar to those of Model 1, the proposed method has the best performance with respect to perfect and average match.
+The design of this DGP is also used later for estimation of $G$ to demonstrate the drawback of stability based method proposed in \cite{wang2010}.
+Again, the main performance boost comes from using reweighting and using spectral clustering instead of PAM only leads to small additional accuracy gains.

 \begingroup \tabcolsep = 3pt \arraystretch{1}

 \endgroup

 \begingroup \tabcolsep = 3pt \arraystretch{1}